 SA companies produce annual integrated reports, which combine traditional financial reporting with comment on sustainability issues of interest to all stakeholders.
-This has required us to develop policies to guide our approach to social (currently in draft form) and environmental sustainability (approved by the SIM Board in May 2012), to bolster our response to principle 1.
-More recently, we have initiated a pioneering project to make use of environmental data purchased from Trucost, a firm of environmental economists based in the UK.
+This has required us to develop policies to guide our approach to social (approved by the SIM Board in June 2015), and environmental sustainability (approved in May 2012), to bolster our response to principle 1.
+More recently, we have initiated a pioneering project to make use of environmental data purchased from a firm of environmental economists based in the UK.
 Once completed, this will enable us to assess the materiality of externalities, compile environmental 'footprints' of portfolios, and gauge the extent of environmental risk to company and portfolio valuations.

-We are also investigating the best way to incorporate environmental, social and governance principles and data into our non-equity investment processes (as envisaged in principle 1).
-The Sanlam Credit Risk Framework undertook to incorporate these principles in lending decisions from 2013.
+We have also sought the best way to incorporate environmental, social and governance principles and data into our non-equity investment processes (as envisaged in principle 1).
+In December 2015, the SIM fixed interest team obtained approval from the Sanlam Central Credit Committee for their proposal to start incorporating ESG criteria into the credit approval process.

 Over this period, we started to engage Boards of companies on governance and performance issues.
 We do this on behalf of clients in terms of our escalations policy, which was approved by the SIM Board in November 2012.
 We have tentatively started to collaborate with other investors on engagements (as recommended in principle 3).
 The reasons for engagements, which have been mainly to do with remuneration, are shown below: